idan53780/SnakeGame/README.md

 Press space to pause the game or click "PAUSE"

-Rest High Score by clicking "RESET"
+Reset High Score by clicking "RESET"

 ## 💾 Installation
 download the setup folder and install the exe file